zumdar/waterwheel_drum-synth-machine/README.md

 # The Water Wheel of TIME
 this is a drum machine , synthesizer sequncer, ambient sound machine crted using a waterwheel as the tempo generation

+# PCB errors
+- no pulldown for clock
+- 555 footprint doesnt fit
+- silkscreen label coverd up by connector
 # Notes about Waterwheel Synthesizer project

 DAY 1